How German police cadets learn to confront racism | DW | 06.10.2020

 Read more: Opinion: German police officers deserve respect

-It's not hard to get a measure of how important this is Germany: The police's struggles with racism and far-right sympathy in the ranks has become more and more public in recent months as unpleasant stories converge in the press.
+It's not hard to get a measure of how important this is in Germany: The police's struggles with racism and far-right sympathy in the ranks has become more and more public in recent months as unpleasant stories converged in the press.

 Last week, the Berlin police was forced to admit mistakes in an investigation of a far-right crime spree in its Neukölln district, with victims complaining that the chief suspects – three known neo-Nazis – felt safe enough to publicly taunt officers keeping them under surveillance.

-A week earlier, the police in Essen, North Rhine-Westphalia, was criticized for publishing a a training brochure on Arabic organized crime in the region that allegedly included a string of racist slurs.
+A week earlier, the police in Essen, North Rhine-Westphalia, was criticized for publishing a a training brochure on Arabic organized crime in the region that allegedly included racist slurs.
 According to Die Welt newspaper, the 20-page manual informed cadets that members of the Arab "clans" were afraid of dogs and considered female officers "provocative factors."
-(The Essen police said it saw no reason not to use the document, and that it reflected the results of an academic study.)
+The Essen police, however, said it saw no reason not to use the document, and that it reflected the results of an academic study.

-Even more alarming was the experience of former police cadet Simon Neumeyer, who told DW that he left police school in Saxony because he was so shocked by how open racism was during the course.
+Former police cadet Simon Neumeyer told DW that he left police school in Saxony because he was so shocked by how open racism was during the course.
 One shooting instructor told him: "We need to learn to shoot better because there are so many refugees coming to Germany."
 (In response, the Saxony police said "no evidence has been established of unprofessional behavior.")

 The case resulted in the suspension of 29 officers, but it did not spur Germany's conservative Interior Minister Horst Seehofer to change his mind about blocking a study on racial profiling in the police as a whole.
 Racial profiling was banned, he argued, and anyway the NRW case showed the police was actively rooting out "rotten apples."